 Provide reliable, Better Disparity in Lack of public 1 - 3 yrs Refine and Revise HANO, OCD, HANO, OCD, and

-frequent, and coordinate Access to investments in 5 Place Based Areas; NORA, RTA NORA collaborated
+frequent, and coordinate Access to investments in - Place Based Areas; NORA, RTA NORA collaborated

 affordable access initiatives of Opportunity specific Tracking and with New Orleans

-to multiple housing 11 5 neighborhoods; Lack Reporting on all CDBG Regional Transit
+to multiple housing neighborhoods; Lack Reporting on all CDBG Regional Transit

 transportation agencies (OCD, of private investment funding used for non- Authority to develop a

 options to transit- HANO, NORA) in specific housing investments; strategic mobility plan

 dependent and other neighborhoods Continue that included

-populations. departments 0 Geographically affordable housing
+populations. departments Geographically affordable housing

-- (including Limited NOFAs near high frequency
+(including Limited NOFAs near high frequency

-Public Works, transit centers.
+Public Works, transit centers and in

-Parks and
+Parks and 2024 collaborated on

+Parkways, ) and a transit orient

+agencies (RTA, development pilot

+Sewerage and program grant.

+Water Board) to

-Parkways,) and In September 2018,
+ensure that In September 2018,

-agencies (RTA, Orleans and Jefferson
+investments in Orleans and Jefferson

-Sewerage and parishes reinstated the
+gentrifying parishes reinstated the

-Water Board) to Regional Ride
+neighborhoods Regional Ride

-ensure that program, which allows
+can be paired program, which allows

-investments in residents in Orleans
+with affordable residents in Orleans

-gentrifying and Jefferson parishes
+housing. and Jefferson parishes

-neighborhoods to buy one pass to
+to buy one pass to

-can be paired transfer between both
+transfer between both

-with affordable the New Orleans
+the New Orleans

-housing.
 Regional Transit

 Authority (RTA) and

-Jefferson Transit (JeT)
+Jefferson Transit (JeT )

 lines for the first time

 in more than a decade.

 The program grants

 24-hour access for \$6

 without having to buy

 separate passes and

 provides the

 connectivity transit

 riders need.